mlan/docker-asterisk/ROADMAP.md

 ## AutoBan

-- Now `.nft` file is loaded at container strartup (entry.d) irrespective of if autoband is enabled or not.
+- Now `.nft` file is loaded at container startup (entry.d) irrespective of whether autoband is enabled or not.
 Only load `.nft` files if autoband is enabled.
 - Add option to get reverse DNS using gethostbyaddr($ip); in `show who`.
 - Perhaps replace entry.d/ with /etc/conf.d/nftables?
 - Allow intervals, eg 192.168.1.1-192.168.1.200, in blacklist and whitelist.